MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

 MG4 Interior

-The MG4’s cabin is well-finished, functional, and modern.
-A 10.25-inch central touchscreen runs MG’s infotainment system with wireless Apple CarPlay and Android Auto integration as standard.
-The physical controls are well-placed and the layout is intuitive within minutes.
-Material quality is solid throughout — better than the price suggests, though some hard plastics are evident at lower door levels.
-The front seats are well-bolstered and supportive on longer journeys.
+The MG4’s cabin is well-finished, functional and modern.
+A 10.25-inch central touchscreen runs MG’s infotainment with wireless Apple CarPlay and Android Auto as standard, and the layout becomes intuitive within minutes.
+Material quality is solid throughout — better than the price suggests — though some hard plastics appear lower in the doors.
+Crucially, rear-seat space is genuinely generous thanks to the long wheelbase, and the 363-litre boot benefits from a flat floor enabled by the rear-drive packaging.

 BYD Dolphin Interior

-The MG4 leads on range in every scenario — a reflection of its significantly larger 64 kWh battery versus the Dolphin’s 44.9 kWh pack.
-The gap is most pronounced in winter, where LFP chemistry (Dolphin) loses proportionally more range than NMC (MG4).
-For buyers who regularly drive 200+ km in a single day or who live in colder climates, the MG4’s range advantage is a meaningful real-world differentiator.
+The MG4 leads in every scenario, a direct reflection of its larger 64 kWh battery against the Dolphin’s 44.9 kWh pack.
+The gap is widest in winter, where the Dolphin’s LFP chemistry loses proportionally more range than the MG4’s NMC battery.
+For anyone who routinely covers 200+ km in a day, or lives in a colder climate, that range advantage becomes a meaningful real-world differentiator rather than a spec-sheet curiosity.

-In practical terms: a motorway stop in the MG4 adds more range in 20 minutes than the same stop in the Dolphin.
-Over a year of ownership for a driver making regular 300+ km trips, the cumulative time saving is significant.
+In practical terms, a motorway stop in the MG4 adds more range in 20 minutes than the same stop in the Dolphin.
+Over a year of regular long trips, that cumulative time saving is significant.
+Faster three-phase AC charging also benefits drivers with compatible home or workplace wallboxes, topping the battery up more quickly between journeys.

-The MG4’s most remarkable engineering decision is its rear-wheel drive configuration — essentially unheard of at this price point in any segment.
-The result is a car that handles with a balance and dynamism that makes rivals feel fundamentally compromised.
-There’s a natural weight distribution, genuine steering feedback, and a composed, planted feel through corners that makes every journey engaging rather than merely functional.
+The MG4’s most remarkable engineering decision is its rear-wheel-drive layout — essentially unheard of at this price in any segment.
+The result is a car with natural weight distribution, genuine steering feedback and a composed, planted feel through corners that makes rivals feel compromised.
+It isn’t a sports car, but it is genuinely enjoyable; Sport mode sharpens the throttle, and the chassis rewards keener driving with confidence and poise that justify the “drivers’ car” label.

 BYD Dolphin — Comfortable Competence

-The BYD Dolphin drives like a well-sorted, cheerful city car.
-The front-wheel drive setup and softer suspension tune prioritise comfort and ease over engagement.
-Around town it’s nimble and friendly; on longer motorway runs it’s stable and refined.
-But it doesn’t excite.
-The steering is light and somewhat artificial-feeling, the body roll is more pronounced than the MG4’s, and the overall experience is more appliance-like.
+The Dolphin drives like a well-sorted, cheerful city car.
+Its front-wheel-drive setup and softer suspension prioritise comfort and ease over engagement.
+Around town it is nimble and friendly, and on the motorway it is stable and refined, but it doesn’t excite.
+The steering is light and a touch artificial, and body roll is more pronounced.
+For many buyers that relaxed, appliance-like character is exactly the point — but those who enjoy driving will find the MG4 in a different league.

 | Safety Category | MG4 Electric | BYD Dolphin |